How to Sleep on the Plane to Japan

 3. Download a White Noise App

-A steady noise can further stop you being disturbed by others in the cabin or any noises of the plane.
+A steady noise can also prevent you from being disturbed by others in the cabin or the plane’s noises.
 I use White Noise Lite by TM Soft.

 I choose the brown noise setting but pink noise is particularly associated with better sleep.

-If you find it hard to sleep in normal headphones, try Sleephones which are encased in a headband – or, look at Bose Sleepbuds which are small inner ear headphones specifically designed for sleeping.
-They link to their sleep app.
+If you find it hard to sleep in normal headphones, try headband-based earphones – or, look at noise-reducing headphones designed for sleep like Loop.

 4. Bring a Scarf or Throw

-Airline blankets are polyester which traps heat which can lead to a less restful sleep.
+Airline blankets are polyester, which traps heat, which can lead to less restful sleep.
 Having something a bit more lightweight can prevent that.

-I also find a scarf really helpful to create a hammock for my feet.
-I tie it round my knees and hook them in and find it helps me curl up more easily.
+I also find a scarf helpful to create a hammock for my feet.
+I tie it around my knees and hook them in, and find it helps me curl up more easily.

 5. And Some Socks